 Disable Testcontainers in Spring Boot when running in CI / CD Pipeline

-Testcontainers is a great tool for local development and testing in order to spin up containers that mimick the actual environment to test against.
-It has frameworks for almost every programming language for easy to use integration.
+Testcontainers is a great tool for local development and testing, allowing you to spin up containers that mimic the actual environment to test against.
+It has frameworks for almost every programming language for easy integration.

 JDBC